aws/aws-cdk/packages/@aws-cdk/aws-servicecatalog/README.md

 ### Deploy with StackSets

-A stack set constraint allows you to configure product deployment options using [AWS CloudFormation StackSets](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/using-stacksets.html).
+A StackSets deployment constraint allows you to configure product deployment options using [AWS CloudFormation StackSets](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/using-stacksets.html).
 You can specify multiple accounts and regions for the product launch following StackSets conventions.
 There is an additional field `allowStackControl` that configures ability for end users to create, edit, or delete the stacks.